ACME-MG/moga_neml/README.md

 This function relies on the `read_data` function to be called first.

-## Plotting simulation results (`plot_simulation`)

-The `plot_simulations` function creates a plot of all the experimental data that has been read by the `read_data` function as well as their simulated responses.
-* `params`: This argument defines a list of parameter values to pass to the defined model to obtain the simulated responses.
-* `x_log`: This optional argument tells the function whether to plot the x-axis on a log scale.
-The default value of this argument is `False`.
-* `y_log`: This optional argument tells the function whether to plot the y-axis on a log scale.
-The default value of this argument is `False`.

-This function relies on the `read_data` and `define_model` functions to be called first.
-The function will raise an error if the defined parameters are invalid for the defined model.

-Note that defining the parameters as arguments to this function is similar to fixing the parameters via `fix_params`, meaning that there will be clashes if the parameter values are defined twice.

-## Plotting multiple simulation results (`plot_simulations`)
+## Plotting multiple simulation results (`plot_simulation`)

-The `plot_simulations` function creates a plot of all the experimental data that has been read by the `read_data` function as well as multiple simulated responses from multiple sets of parameters.
+The `plot_simulation` function creates a plot of all the experimental data that has been read by the `read_data` function as well as multiple simulated responses from multiple sets of parameters.
-* `params`: This argument defines a list of lists of parameter values to pass to the defined model to obtain the multiple simulated responses.
+* `params_list`: This argument defines a list of lists of parameter values to pass to the defined model to obtain the multiple simulated responses.
+The user can optionally just pass a list of parameter values if the user desires to only obtain a single simulated response.
 * `clip`: This optional argument tells the function whether to clip the simulated response to the last value of the experimental data.
 The default value of this argument is `False`.
 * `limits_dict`: This optional argument defines the lower and upper bounds of the outputted plot.
 This argument should be defined as a dictionary of tuples of tuples - e.g., `e.g., {"tensile": ((0, 1), (2, 3)), "creep": ((3, 2), (0,3))}`.
 The default value for this argument is `None`, meaning that the limits will be determined automatically.